ronanprendiville/smfquant/README.md

 When you have cloned and opened the project, to get db click database on right of IntelliJ.
 Input credentials and then go SMF Quant DB -> databases -> smfquant -> schemas -> public
-Name: smfquant
-User: smfquantuser
-password: smfquant2018

-To connect intelliJ to Db:
-- Click database on right of intellij
-- Click '+' on top left of emerged tab
-- Go Data Source -> PostgreSQL
-Add the following data:
-- To Name: Whatever you want to call it (e.g. "SMF Quant DB")
-- To Host: smfquant.cjf7dx8aqfhw.us-east-2.rds.amazonaws.com
-- To Port: 5432 (should be this by default)
-- To Database: smfquant
-- To User: smfquantuser
-- To Password: smfquant2018
-On bottom left there may be a notification to install missing driver - click install.
-Ensure URL form is: jdbc:postgresql://smfquant.cjf7dx8aqfhw.us-east-2.rds.amazonaws.com:5432/smfquant Click OK.

-To get to where the data is stored:
-- Click to just right of where database name is (will be either '...' or '1 of 3')
-- Tick checkbox for smfquant
-- Click out and go 'DB Name' -> databases
-- Click to just right of smfquant.
-- Tick checkbox for public
-- Click out and go smfquant -> schemas -> public
-- Double click a table to open it up